Right to be Forgotten in the Era of Large Language Models: Implications, Challenges, and Solutions: Technical Solutions

 \subsection{Privacy-preserving Machine Learning}

 Privacy-preserving Machine Learning (PPML) represents a line of research focusing on preserving the privacy throughout the machine learning process by addressing various threats to privacy, including Private Data in the Clear, Model Inversion Attacks, Membership Inference Attacks, De-anonymization, and Reconstruction Attacks~\cite{al2019privacy}.
 One particular area in PPML is Differential Privacy (DP), which provides formal guarantee for the privacy of training data.
-Yue et al.~\cite{yue-etal-2023-synthetic} demonstrated that models can be trained with DP while maintaining competitive performance in synthetic text generation tasks and the also performance of the subsequent model trained on the generated synthetic text.
-This shows DP can be a promising solution for preventing privacy issues in LLMs.
-Further research efforts are needed in expanding the solution to other tasks, as well as the "emergent abilities" of LLMs.
+Yue et al.~\cite{yue-etal-2023-synthetic} demonstrated that models can be trained with DP while maintaining competitive performance in synthetic text generation tasks.
+The synthetic data generated can be further used for training models without significant compromise on performance for certain tasks.
+However, these downstream models are mostly small models for specific tasks.
+In the current practice, synthetic data used for training LLMs only makes up a small proportion of the all data fed into LLMs, and is used for very specific purposes such as instruction tuning, which would not safeguard privacy effectively.